0x9D0xDD/MotoTraKr/README.md

 Todo
 --------

-1. Re-implement with support for TLS.
-2. Apply AES application level encryption to the messages in transit.
+1. Apply AES application level encryption to the messages in transit.
-3. Apply some sort of authentication procedure (oAUTH) to the API requests.
+2. Apply some sort of authentication procedure (oAUTH) to the API requests.